Kouznetsov/rn-closable-modal/README.md

 | popupStyles  | object  | yes  | styles of your inner popup (This code is dirty, be warned)  |
 | renderDialogContent  | function  | yes  | function returning the content that will be displayed inside the modal  |

-This piece of code was coded with by foot and incredibly ugly.
-Putting this in a prod environment is discouraged.
+This piece of code was coded by a shoeless foot and incredibly ugly.
+Putting this in production is discouraged.